tuppi-ovh/data-server-vmc/docs/doc_data_server_vmc.md

-*Last update on 10/05/2020*
+*Last update on 15/05/2020*

 # Continuous Mandatory Ventilation

 ## Introduction

-The idea of this project to authomize the speed regulation of Continuous Mandatory Ventilation (VMC) regarding a relative humidity.
+The idea of this project is to automize the speed regulation of Continuous Mandatory Ventilation (VMC) regarding a relative humidity.

 The built module makes these things:

 - gets measurements from a humidity sensor,